After years of practice, we finally come to the point of “Oohhh that’s how I was supposed to do it, why I didn’t know it before?”

 I need to mention, that there is one way to use more water – it is when you want to create a wash – adding water to the color we create a semi-transparent layer of this color and it can be a background.

 Beginners should be very careful with water.
-Never use solvents to thin acrylic paint.
+Never use solvents or mineral spirits to thin acrylic paint.

 Related post: How to Thin Acrylic Paint

-43 – To make the paint dry slower
+43 – Make your paint dry slower if you need more time

 - use a retarder like Golden Acrylic Retarder or Liquitex Slow-Dry Medium, to check more alternatives, read the full article about slowing down the drying process